 - To work on this science fair project, you will need access to ocean buoy data.
 You can access buoy data at the National Oceanic and Atmospheric Administration's (NOAA) National Data Buoy Center page.
 This website has ocean buoy data from around the world.

 - Hints: As you can see on the website's map, there are a lot of buoys, all over the world.
 To help you begin your search, possible offshore locations could be in one of the Great Lakes.
-Southern California has four onshore locations with wave height and dominant period data, as do locations in Maine and North Carolina.
+Southern California has multiple onshore locations with wave height and dominant period data, as do locations in Maine and North Carolina.

 - Begin retrieving and recording data in your lab notebook for your three onshore locations.
 On the buoy data website, click on a yellow buoy that is producing data.
 Note the wave height and the dominant wave period and see how it varies over a day, a week, a month, and a year, as follows.

 - You can look at the daily data by clicking View Details on the pop-up window.